aliyun/terraform-provider-alicloud/website/docs/r/db_readonly_instance.html.markdown

 * `parameters` - (Optional) Set of parameters needs to be set after DB instance was launched.
 Available parameters can refer to the latest docs [View database parameter templates](https://www.alibabacloud.com/help/doc-detail/26284.htm).
 * `zone_id` - (Optional, ForceNew) The Zone to launch the DB instance.
 * `vswitch_id` - (Optional, ForceNew) The virtual switch ID to launch DB instances in one VPC.
+* `tags` - (Optional, Available in 1.68.0+) A mapping of tags to assign to the resource.
+    - Key: It can be up to 64 characters in length.
+It cannot begin with "aliyun", "acs:", "http://", or "https://".
+It cannot be a null string.
+    - Value: It can be up to 128 characters in length.
+It cannot begin with "aliyun", "acs:", "http://", or "https://".
+It can be a null string.

 -> **NOTE:** Because of data backup and migration, change DB instance type and storage would cost 15~20 minutes.
 Please make full preparation before changing them.